NGX123/tos/notes/plan.md

 	* https://www.gnu.org/software/texinfo/manual/
 	* https://www.gnu.org/software/teximpatient
 4. Do a check if the toolchain.sh works right - look through source code, execute and then checks if everything done in source is in the results
+5. Implement exeption handling to handle things like page faults
+	* How to spot difference between exeptions and interrupts if same interrupt vectors are used
+	* Map needed interrupt handlers to functions that handler the exeptions

 ### [Hardware](https://wiki.osdev.org/Category:Hardware)